jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

 These extras were then merged into a single FASTQ file for each individual using
-`cat`, and placed in an independent file in the output files with the following
+`cat`, and placed in an independent file in the output directories with the
-commands
+following commands

 ```bash
 INDIR=03-preprocessing/screening/human_filtering/output